AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue which led to a bad request error when using xml-data fields with the Microsoft Dynamics CRM account if the referenced xml contained double quotes.
 * Fixed an error which occurred when using Lookup field data types with Microsoft Dynamics CRM in **Import** or **Export** workflow activities.
 * Fixed an issue which prevented Campaign templates from being deleted.
-* Fixed an issue which prevented the **Mirror Page** personalisation block to appear after importing an HTML file with the **Open** button from the HTML tab of the Email editor.
+* Fixed an issue which prevented the **Mirror Page** personalization block to appear after importing an HTML file with the **Open** button from the HTML tab of the Email editor.
 (NEO-26639)
 * Fixed an issue which prevented the **Hot Clicks** report from loading for deliveries since build 9182.
 (NEO-28900)
 * Fixed an error when using a previously created delivery template linked to a Web Analytics account in a new delivery where the Web Analytics configuration was missing.
 (NEO-28666)
 * Fixed an error that prevented delivery targeting seed addresses from being sent when using seed member properties in personalization fields.